 Yarn: Purl Soho’s Worsted Twist in these colors: Heirloom White, Artemisia Green (looks more gray), Rose Granite, Sea Salt, and Gray Fig (darkest color).

 Needles: size 10

-Cast on 31 (odd number) using long-tail cast on.
+Cast on 32 stitches, or an even number, using long-tail cast on.

 Also when weaving in the tails do this along the inner (lower) set of stitches to hide stitches.

 I am happy with my finished product, but I did not use the online free pattern.
 Next time I will follow that.

 And I have made a hat in the same colors which I call the Dusty Rose Long Rib Hat.
 Fisherman’s Rib doesn’t work the same way for a hat because you are knitting around and around without turning the item.
 There is a way to do it, but it’s more difficult.
 Find this free Fisherman’s Rib Hat pattern on Ravelry.